sp4wn-owner/Spawn/Spawn-VR/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;- Operates seamlessly over any network and designed with Starlink connectivity in mind.
 Devices connected via satellite can be anywhere in the world.

 - Secure
     &nbsp;&nbsp;&nbsp;&nbsp;- Optionally handle your own security locally thus eliminating any potential access to your device(s) in the event of a security breach on Spawn or your own network.
 Passwords/codes are securely hashed and all data is encrypted.
 No personal information is requested nor retained.
-Update the security parameters in the robot's client.js file.
+Update the security parameters in the robot's client.js file or on Spawn.

 ## Steps: